Table of Contents

 Challenges in internationalization of higher education

-1. Cultural and Language Barriers: Kenyan institutions may face cultural and language barriers when collaborating with international partners.
+1. Cultural and Language Barriers: Your institution may face cultural and language barriers when collaborating with international partners.

-2. Regulatory Frameworks: Institutions must navigate complex regulatory frameworks and accreditation requirements.
+2. Regulatory Frameworks: Your institution must navigate complex regulatory frameworks and accreditation requirements.

 3. Quality Assurance: Ensuring quality assurance and academic standards in international partnerships can be challenging.

-4. Brain Drain: Kenyan institutions may face brain drain as talented faculty and students seek opportunities abroad.
+4. Brain Drain: Your institution may face brain drain as talented faculty and students seek opportunities abroad.

 5. Financial Constraints: Internationalization initiatives may require significant investment, which can be a challenge for institutions with limited resources.